datakind/Data-Observation-Toolkit/README.md

 4. Finally, open the DOT user interface by opening [this url](http://localhost:82/app/data-observation-toolkit/run-log-634491ea0da61b0e9f38760d?embed=True), in a web browser

-See below for quick demo of DOT. **Note: Be sure to activate audio for some Welsh-accented instructions** ...
+See below for quick demo of DOT.

+**Note: Be sure to activate audio for some Welsh-accented instructions** ...

 https://user-images.githubusercontent.com/8402586/195226567-fe035544-7075-4750-8bd8-ddfa7f57a811.mp4

-## Using the UI

-Once you've set up the UI and logged log in appsmith using the URL above and have imported the DOT App, you can click on it and select 'Launch' to use it.
-It supports maintaining configuration as well as monitoring DOT runs.

-You can also share the app with other people if registered on the same appsmith instance.
-This becomes more appropriate in production deployments.

 # The not-so-quick start, setting up DOT